coming soon: AGAINST TIME

 Bettina Cruz Velazquez (CNI, Asamblea de Pueblo des Istmo) with the "internationalist caravan for global justice and to mobilize against the G7 summit" at a rally at Schloss Elmau during the G7 summit: "I belong to an indigenous people from the south of Mexico, and we are here because we want to tell the G7 that they are not the masters of the world, but that they consider themselves the masters of the world because they have come here to decide our future!"

-Communalism is a day-to-day condition without communal solidarity, without forms of communal infrastructure, we are not going to be able even to make a real fight.
+Silvia Federici: Communalism is a day-to-day condition without communal solidarity, without forms of communal infrastructure, we are not going to be able even to make a real fight.
 To have a real fight you really have to have that kind of solidarity that puts our lives in common - in a concrete daily way - in terms of of actually seeing that, when we think of our reproduction, of our life, we are thinking not in individual terms.
 This to me is extremely important. the commons as a condition for the struggle.
 It's the only way the struggles can actually grow and not just be episodic.
 One great moment, everybody in the street and then everybody goes home.
 But actually - build an infrastructure for struggle, struggles need an infrastructure.
 You have to reproduce the struggle.
-Really producing labor power, really producing the capacity to work, therefore we need to reproduce the capacity to struggle.
-The commons is our struggle to be produced the capacity to struggle.
-So this is what we have to strengthen.
+We (the women) are producing labour power, we are producing the capacity to work, therefore we need to reproduce the capacity to struggle.
+The commons is our struggle to reproduce the capacity to struggle.

 Interviews (alphabetisch):